 In the Old Norse text, the Poetic Edda, Heimdall is described as being the whitest of the gods, while possessing gold teeth.
 In the Prose Edda, Sturluson describes Heimdall as the white god, and he is often referred to as being the ‘whitest god.’

-In an Old Norse context, whiteness is not referring to Heimdall’s race, but rather his beauty.
+In an Old Norse context, whiteness does not refer to Heimdall’s race, but rather his beauty.
 Calling Heimdall the white god could also be a reference to his birth, as he is believed by some to have been born to nine mothers who personified the waves.
-The whitness in this context would be referring to the foamy white tip of a wave.
+The whiteness in this context would be referring to the foamy white tip of a wave.

 Some scholars think that the reference to the protector of Asgard possessing gold teeth likens his teeth to that of an older ram.

-He is often depicted in art and literature, typically as a powerful warrior standing guard at the entrance to Asgard.
+He is often depicted in art and literature as a powerful warrior standing guard at the entrance to Asgard.
 In some cases, he is shown holding his sword Hofud, and his horn, ready to defend the realm of the Norse gods against any threats.